 Central to the plan was a change to the investment policy reducing the number of holdings from being in the 75-125 range to 60-100.
-This greater concentration in the portfolio could allow deeper engagement with investee companies.
+This greater concentration in the portfolio would allow deeper engagement with investee companies.

 The upper market cap threshold for new investments was also increased from a fixed US\$5bn to the size of the largest constituent in the trust's benchmark, the S&P Global Small Cap Index (around US\$30bn today).
-The rationale was that this would give the managers access to a larger pool of global small-cap businesses and flexibility to access what the managers describe as 'emerging winners' at the upper end of the small-cap spectrum.
+The rationale was that this would give the managers access to a larger pool of global small-cap businesses and flexibility to access emerging winners at the upper end of the small-cap spectrum.